MarcoPrieto2910/RuntimeCalculator/README.md

 The fake server reads one of the provided test streams and exposes the simulated events through its configured TCP endpoint.

-This allows the runtime tracking behavior to be tested without connecting to the physical machine.
+This allows the collector to be tested without connecting to a physical machine.

+---

-## Testing
+# Testing

 Run all automated tests from the repository root: